KPJoshi/cacheMissCalc/README.md

 1. Does not support associativity at the moment.
 2. Does not directly support non-unit stride loops.
 However such a loop can be easily simulated using some linear math on a unit stride iterator.
+3. Formulae that calculate the accessed memory address must be a linear function of the parameters and iterators.
-3. Assumes that only one cache block is referenced at a time.
+4. Assumes that only one cache block is referenced at a time.
 If a single data item spans 2 different cache blocks, only the first one will be considered as accessed.